ricmac/Cybercultural/src/posts/016-the-core-values-of-blogging.md

 ---
 title: '016.
 The Core Values of Blogging'
-description: "In June 2006, I interviewed Yahoo at Supernova about its so-called open platform and then struggled to get a word in edgeways at BloggerCon."
+description: "In June 2006, I interview Yahoo at Supernova about its so-called open platform and then struggle to get a word in edgeways at BloggerCon."
 date: 2024-01-16
 permalink: "p/016-the-core-values-of-blogging/"
 tags: ['Memoir']